evansbenj/Reduced-Representation-Workshop/BasicUnix.md

 `more ` **filename**.

 where **filename** is the full name (including the suffix) of a file you can see in this directory.
 You can use the spacebar to scroll down or type `q` to return to the prompt.
+If you happen to want to look at a compressed file that has the suffix `.gz`, you can type this:

+`zmore ` **filename**.

 If you need to rename a file you can type this: